 Business owners often look for ways their companies can improve.
 After all, nothing is ever perfect and the more your company evolves, the more likely it is you’ll succeed long-term.
 Fortunately, improving your business doesn’t mean you have to make drastic changes.
 There are small skills everyone in your company can learn to help improve your business processes.
-Start by focusing on these often-overlooked business skills.
+You can inculcate these skills by offering green belt training and start focusing on these often-overlooked business skills.

 1. Problem-Solving Skills

 Problem-solving skills are essential to every business, but it’s not something that comes naturally to everyone.
 Consider offering a Six Sigma certification program to your employees to help them improve their problem-solving skills.
 With the right training, your employees can learn how to solve problems on their own and acquire the skills needed to help you improve your business process.
 In the long run, this can help you streamline the steps employees take to complete tasks, increasing your overall quality and production levels.

 As you work with your employees to improve and streamline your company processes, be sure to encourage proper organizational skills.
 Employees who possess good organizational skills often stay on top of things better than those who don’t.
 Additionally, employees with good organizational skills can be used to organize specific company events, including large business trips.

 Throughout the training process, take note of which employees have exceptional organizational skills.
 These are the employees that you should put in charge of event and project organization.
 Not only will they keep important stuff organized properly, they are likely to take charge of projects and event planning, keeping everyone else on track and organized in the process.

 3. Working Well with Others

 When you run a company, it’s important to have employees that are team players.
 Unfortunately, some people work better on their own than they do as a team.

 To help employees learn how to work well with others, consider planning some team building exercises or events.
 These exercises help build trust between individuals on a team, which in turn teaches your employees how to work with each other.